vbhalla/vbhalla.github.io/_posts/2019-06-04-linear-programming-post.md

   </tbody>
 </table>
 </div>
-We only have 1 policy that has a weight equal to 1 for a minimum average term of 30 years and $1.5 Million of Coverage.
-Appears that for these constraints, this policy is optimally priced.
+There is only 1 policy that has a weight equal to 1 for a minimum average term of 30 years and $1.5 million of coverage.
+It appears that for these constraints, this policy is optimally priced.

 ```python